 When I was in a home automation system training class a few years ago I made a joke to friends that we spent four hours learning to turn lights on and then another four hours turning them off.
 It was a joke, but there’s actually some truth to it, because among the things we practiced was smart lighting programming to make lights do a lot more than simply brighten up a space.

 Smart lighting control, while not exactly a new technology (Lutron’s founder Joel Spira invented the solid state dimmer in 1959), has risen to become one of the most important features in a home control system.
 When properly designed and programmed, a lighting system can be much more than just the glow that allows you to read at night.
+(Read about the security benefits of smart lighting control)

 Here are a few of the applications made possible by home control systems: